oeg-upm/ROCrate_enrichment_service/README.md

 ## AUTHOR: George Hadib

 # Introduction:
-ROCrate_enrichment_service is an metadata enrichment service for research objects created in RO-Crate format.
+ROCrate_enrichment_service is a metadata enrichment service for research objects created in RO-Crate format.
 The service offers a RESTFUL API built with the FLASK library for python.
 It receives a json/jsonld file and uses the API of the service of OpenAire to asociate more metadata to the original file before it returns another RO-Crate in jsonld format.
 Signing up to the service is a manual process managed locally by the service provider.
 Passwords are encrypted using the sha256 algorithm.
 However, the rest of the operations are available through the public API.

 # Database:
 The following diagram represents the database used in this project: